Saloni-Oswal/aarvika/readme.md

 The client-side application is built using React with TypeScript and follows a component-based architecture.
 The application uses:

-- **React Router**: Implemented with wouter for lightweight client-side routing
+- **Routing**: wouter for lightweight client-side routing (two real routes — `/` and `/aarvika` — plus a 404 page)
-- **Styling**: Tailwind CSS with shadcn/ui component library for consistent design system
+- **Styling**: Tailwind CSS with a shadcn/ui-style component library and CSS variables for theming
-- **State Management**: TanStack React Query for server state management and data fetching
-- **Form Handling**: React Hook Form with Zod validation for type-safe form processing
-- **UI Components**: Comprehensive component library based on Radix UI primitives
+- **Forms**: native React `useState` for local form state, with submissions sent to a Formspree endpoint
+- **Toasts**: Radix Toast primitives wrapped by a local `useToast` hook for success / error feedback
+- **Reviews**: `react-google-reviews` (Featurable widget) to embed live Google reviews inside the Testimonials section
+- **UI Components**: small set of Radix-based components (button, input, textarea, label, select, card, toast, tooltip, toaster)

-The frontend is structured as a single-page application with multiple sections (Hero, About, Services, Team, Testimonials, Booking, Contact) all rendered on the home page, utilizing smooth scrolling navigation between sections.
+The frontend is structured as a single-page application with multiple sections (Navigation, Hero, About, Services, Testimonials, Contact, Footer) all rendered on the home page, utilizing smooth-scrolling navigation between sections.

-### Backend Architecture

-The server-side application follows a RESTful API design pattern built with Express.js:

-- **Framework**: Express.js with TypeScript for type safety
-- **Data Storage**: In-memory storage implementation with interface for future database integration
-- **API Endpoints**: RESTful endpoints for appointments and contact messages
-- **Validation**: Zod schemas for request validation and type safety
-- **Development Setup**: Vite integration for development with HMR support

-### Database Design

-The application uses Drizzle ORM with PostgreSQL schema definitions for three main entities:

-- **Users**: Basic user management with username/password authentication
-- **Appointments**: Patient appointment booking with service type, preferred timing, and medical condition fields
-- **Contact Messages**: Contact form submissions with name, email, subject, and message

-Currently implemented with in-memory storage but architected for easy migration to PostgreSQL database.

 ### Component Structure

 The application is organized into logical component sections:

-- **Navigation**: Fixed header with smooth scroll navigation
+- **Navigation**: Fixed header with smooth-scroll navigation and a mobile menu
 - **Hero**: Landing section with call-to-action buttons
-- **About**: Clinic information and mission statement
+- **About** ("Know Your Doctor"): Doctor bio, photo, mission statement, and feature highlights
-- **Services**: Service offerings with pricing and descriptions
+- **Services**: Six service offerings with descriptions
-- **Testimonials**: Patient reviews and feedback
+- **Testimonials**: Patient reviews in a carousel, a "View on Google" link, and a live Google reviews widget
-- **Contact**: Contact form and clinic information
+- **Contact**: Clinic contact information and a contact form
 - **Footer**: Site links and social media integration

 ### Styling System

-The application implements a comprehensive design system using:
+The application implements a clean design system using:

 - **Tailwind CSS**: Utility-first CSS framework for rapid styling
-- **CSS Variables**: Dynamic theming with light/dark mode support
+- **CSS Variables**: Dynamic theming with light/dark mode variables defined
-- **Custom Fonts**: Google Fonts integration (Century Gothic, DM Sans, Fira Code, Geist Mono)
+- **Custom Fonts**: "Century Gothic", downloaded at build time via `vite-plugin-webfont-dl`
-- **Component Variants**: Class variance authority for consistent component styling
+- **Component Variants**: Class Variance Authority for consistent component styling
 - **Responsive Design**: Mobile-first approach with responsive breakpoints

 ## External Dependencies